Section 194Q Of Income Tax Act

 The Importance of Having a Medical Insurance Plan

 Health insurance is a crucial requirement today, as medical emergencies can occur at any time.
 In the absence of an insurance plan, your financial state can suffer a big setback, leaving you stressed.
-Therefore, it is very crucial to have medical insurance in India to protect your and your loved one's health.
+Therefore, it is very crucial to buy health insurance online to protect your and your loved ones' health.

-Opting for a health plan from a trusted provider such as Tata AIG can bring you peace of mind in multiple ways.
-Firstly, our plans offer protection against ever-increasing medical costs by providing cashless treatment facilities, pre-hospitalisation and post-hospitalisation cover, ambulance cover, tax benefits, etc.
+Opting for health insurance online from TATA AIG can bring you peace of mind in multiple ways.
+Firstly, our health insurance plans offer protection against ever-increasing medical costs by providing cashless treatment facilities, pre-hospitalisation and post-hospitalisation cover, ambulance cover, tax benefits, etc.

-We also offer health insurance for senior citizens to ensure they receive the best medical facilities in their old age.
+We also offer health insurance for parents to ensure they receive the best medical facilities in their old age.
 Under this policy, you can get critical illness coverage for your aged parents, annual health checkups, in-patient treatment, AYUSH care and much more.

 Disclaimer / TnC